bbauska/UC-Davis-JS-Basics/readme.md

 height="2.801281714785652in"}

 The next step in this process is to actually write the function that removes the card.
-And that\'s what this is going to look like here.
+And that&apos;s what this is going to look like here.
-We\'re going to make a function called removeDestination.
-We\'re going to pass in the event object so that when you click on that button, the remove button that event gets passed through, the event object gets passed through.
-I\'m going to say variable card event.target.parentElement.parentElement.
+We&apos;re going to make a function called removeDestination.
+We&apos;re going to pass in the event object so that when you click on that button, the remove button that event gets passed through, the event object gets passed through.
+I&apos;m going to say variable card event.target.parentElement.parentElement.
 So when you click this button, I need to go up to this parent and then to this parent and say card.remove.
 So, I have to get up to that parent to actually remove that card.

-I\'m going up one parent to another parent to remove the card.
-So let\'s go ahead and add this function over here.
-So down here I\'ve got function **removeDestination**, and it\'s going to take an event object.
+I&apos;m going up one parent to another parent to remove the card.
+So let&apos;s go ahead and add this function over here.
+So down here I&apos;ve got function **removeDestination**, and it&apos;s going to take an event object.
-And I\'m going to say var card = event.
+And I&apos;m going to say var card = event.
 No, yeah, you then, what did I say here?
-Yeah, that\'s right.
+Yeah, that&apos;s right.
 **event.target.parentElement.parentElement**.
-So that\'s going to be
+So that&apos;s going to be
 card.
 Once I get all of all the way up there, I could do **card.remove**.

 And that removes that card from the dog, we hope.
 Okay, cool.
-So, we\'ve got our remove destination function that\'s going to take in that event and then go up and actually remove that one, and that will get called here if you click on the **cardDeleteBtn**.
+So, we&apos;ve got our remove destination function that&apos;s going to take in that event and then go up and actually remove that one, and that will get called here if you click on the **cardDeleteBtn**.
 Okay, cool.
-So we\'ve got all of that in place.
+So we&apos;ve got all of that in place.
 The last thing we need to do is kind of put it together.
-Up here you\'ll remember we had to things that we needed to do.
+Up here you&apos;ll remember we had to things that we needed to do.
 We needed to create the card, and then down here, we needed to actually add the card.
-So, let\'s do these two things and then we\'ll be able to finish off this script here.
-So to create the card, what we\'re going to need is make it variable destination card, and that\'s going to run.
+So, let&apos;s do these two things and then we&apos;ll be able to finish off this script here.
+So to create the card, what we&apos;re going to need is make it variable destination card, and that&apos;s going to run.
 This is going to be using a function expression here.

-So we\'re going to use a function expression to create the destination card passing in these variables, so let\'s do that.
-DestinationCard, actually, I\'m going to shorten it down to just destCard = and then what I\'m actually doing is this thing here, create the destination card.
-So I\'m going to put that in here, createDestinationCard.
-But what I\'m passing in is the destination name, and I\'m passing in the destination location.
-I\'m passing in the destination photo to the photoURL, oops.
+So we&apos;re going to use a function expression to create the destination card passing in these variables, so let&apos;s do that.
+DestinationCard, actually, I&apos;m going to shorten it down to just destCard = and then what I&apos;m actually doing is this thing here, create the destination card.
+So I&apos;m going to put that in here, createDestinationCard.
+But what I&apos;m passing in is the destination name, and I&apos;m passing in the destination location.
+I&apos;m passing in the destination photo to the photoURL, oops.
-And I\'m passing in the destination description.
-And then that should var, that\'s going to create, it\'s going to go in and create that and then down here now I just need to add destination card.
-So that\'s going to say, okay, destination card\'s going to actually hold that card.
+And I&apos;m passing in the destination description.
+And then that should var, that&apos;s going to create, it&apos;s going to go in and create that and then down here now I just need to add destination card.
+So that&apos;s going to say, okay, destination card&apos;s going to actually hold that card.
 And remember, this function returns HTML, so that HTML for the card is now in destCard.

-Because remember that\'s what this dysfunction does, create destination card down here at the end, it returns the card, which is the HTML for all the stuff in the card.
-So now all of that stuff, all that HTML we created is now in this little variable right here, it\'s in this bucket.
+Because remember that&apos;s what this dysfunction does, create destination card down here at the end, it returns the card, which is the HTML for all the stuff in the card.
+So now all of that stuff, all that HTML we created is now in this little variable right here, it&apos;s in this bucket.
 Okay, so the last thing we need to do is go in and find our container and upend the child, right?
-So let\'s go ahead and do that, document.querySelector.
-And what are we looking for, we\'re actually looking for this id here. \' Go get that id .appendChild.
+So let&apos;s go ahead and do that, document.querySelector.
+And what are we looking for, we&apos;re actually looking for this id here. &apos; Go get that id .appendChild.
 And what are we adding?
-We\'re adding destCard.
+We&apos;re adding destCard.
 All right, cool.
 All right, great.
-Now we\'ve gotten all five pieces of our script together, and in the next video, we\'ll do some error checking and fixing of stuff and see if it all works.
+Now we&apos;ve gotten all five pieces of our script together, and in the next video, we&apos;ll do some error checking and fixing of stuff and see if it all works.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->